Brianzchen/asset-rev/README.md

 - `patterns`: This accepts an array of strings of glob patterns for the files to be rev'd inside the `workingDir`.
 - `options`: `typeof Object`
     - `contenthash`: Boolean variable that when passed in will generate the hash based on content, by default hashes are random each time.
+    - `foldermatch`: Boolean variable that when passed in will take the full path into consideration for string matches

 ## Caveat